-As an accomplished labor and employment attorney and Practice Group Director, Mr. Berger provides business counsel to employers on employee matters and is well-versed in litigating in both state and federal courts.
+As an accomplished labor and employment attorney and Department Chair, Mr. Berger provides business counsel to employers on employee matters and is well-versed in litigating in both state and federal courts.
 Russell Berger is the trusted legal counsel every business owner needs to feel confident in their decision-making and secure with their assets.
 As a Practice Group Director at Offit Kurman, Mr. Berger has direct experience with managing other managers, which he draws from in advising his clients.
 He is a pragmatic problem-solver that works efficiently and tirelessly to present his clients the best possible solutions to their most complicated issues.
 He represents employers, businesses, and professionals in employment disputes across the nation.
 As a trusted partner for his clients, Mr. Berger:

 - Provides general business advice and specific, conflict-oriented advice to business clients on all aspects of employment law, including matters pertaining to wage and hour laws, disability laws, hirings, terminations, compensation, problem employees, and harassment.

 - Litigates class and collective action wage and hour lawsuits, as well as lawsuits and administrative proceedings alleging discrimination, harassment, improper terminations, failure to pay proper compensation and related employment matters.
 Learn more about Offit Kurman’s Overtime and Fair Labor Standards Act Practice.

 - Prepares and reviews employment documents and litigates issues pertaining to Employment Agreements, Severance Agreements, Non-Compete Agreements, Confidentiality Agreements, and IP Agreements

 - Participates in counseling and negotiating employment aspects of corporate transactions

 - Conducts investigations, drafts reports and advises clients regarding allegations of discrimination, harassment, and retaliation